 It will give you a kick of motivation and a sense of pride when you see your levels gradually move higher and higher.

-To get a good overview of the progress you make, reviewing it not too frequent but also not too rarely will work the best.
+To get a good overview of the progress you make, reviewing it not too frequently but also not too rarely will work the best.

 Once a year is too infrequent for me, so I like to re-access it at the same time when I’m reviewing and evaluating my (bigger) goals, which is once every 3-6 months.